Behind The Scenes

-Hi I’m Paola, and when I’m not designing fine jewelry or painting, odds are you’ll find me in the kitchen.
-I’m in charge of the cooking at home, which is what you see on the site (and what’s cooking over on instagram @gnom_gnom).
+Hi there!
+My name is Paola, and when I’m not painting, odds are you’ll find me in the kitchen.
 I was born in Mexico City, to a Dutch father and a Mexican mother, and left Mexico City at 16 to study abroad.
 I lived abroad for a decade between the East Coast of the United States, Scotland (hey University of St Andrews!), and London.

-It was also not until 2013 that I had to leave behind all the gluten grains (ahem, home made pasta and sourdough bread…!).
-As I was (shall we say formally?) diagnosed with coeliac disease.
-It has been a year of experimentation and drastic changes, and while I was already dabbling before in the art of ‘gluten-free’ cooking, I suddenly became fully restricted.
+I was diagnosed (shall we say formally?) with coeliac disease in 2013, when I had to leave behind all the gluten grains (ahem, home made pasta and sourdough bread…!).
+It was a year of experimentation and drastic changes.
+And while I was already dabbling before in the art of ‘gluten-free’ cooking, I suddenly became fully restricted.